-He then worked on the kinetic theory of gases and laid the ground for the Maxwell-Boltzmann distribution; a law explains the distribution of speeds of idealized gas molecules at a given temperature.
+He then worked on the kinetic theory of gases and laid the ground for the Maxwell-Boltzmann distribution; a law that explains the distribution of speeds of idealized gas molecules at a given temperature.

 “One scientific epoch ended and another began with James Clerk Maxwell” — Albert Einstein on Maxwell

 Maxwell’s greatest achievement, however, came in 1865 with the completion of his paper on “A Dynamical Theory of the Electromagnetic Field.”
 He proved that magnetism and electricity are related with the help of a set of differential equations, which later became known as Maxwell equations.
 Maxwell’s pioneering work defined most of modern physics as we know today.